PatrykMis/talkback-foss/README.md

 ## How to Run

-With the apk now installed on the device, the TalkBack service should now be present under Settings -> Accessibility, and will be off by default.
+With the apk now installed on the device, the TalkBack FOSS service should now be present under Settings -> Accessibility, and will be off by default.
 To turn it on, toggle the switch preference to the on position.

 Alternatively you can do it via ADB:

-> `adb shell settings put secure enabled_accessibility_services com.android.talkback/com.google.android.marvin.talkback.TalkBackService`
+> `adb shell settings put secure enabled_accessibility_services com.android.talkback_foss/com.google.android.marvin.talkback.TalkBackService`